 The opening of new stores has contributed significantly to our growth in net sales.
 Our continued growth depends largely upon our ability to open new stores in a timely manner, to operate them profitably and to manage them effectively.
 Additionally, successful expansion is subject to various contingencies, many of which are beyond our control.
-Economic and other challenges faced by real estate developers can also impact our ability to open new stores at the pace we prefer.
+Economic and other challenges faced by real estate developers, including any reduced demand for strip shopping centers and brick and mortar stores, can also impact our ability to open new stores at the pace we prefer.
 In order to open and operate new stores successfully, we must secure leases on suitable sites with acceptable terms, build-out and equip the stores with furnishings and appropriate merchandise, hire and train personnel and integrate the stores into our operations.